 - Concordia Accident Insurance Program Concordia’s Accident Insurance Program (AIP) is an employee funded, voluntary, optional group insurance available to employees participating in at least one other Concordia Plan.
 It is designed to help employees meet their financial obligations in the event of an accidental death or disabling injury.
 Completion of a one-time enrollment form is required.
 Each employee is responsible for paying the cost of this voluntary and optional coverage.

 Immanuel is committed to providing a safe environment for employees, students, and visitors.
-All workers are required to complete the following training within 30-days of their hire date and as a condition of ongoing employment as indicated (additional, position specific training may also be required):
+All workers are required to complete position specific training within 30-days of their hire date and as a condition of ongoing employment.

 Immanuel’s payroll runs on a semi-monthly schedule; pay dates are on the 15th and the last day of each month unless otherwise posted due to holidays or weekends.
 Questions pertaining to payroll may be directed to either the Human Resources Coordinator (847-359-1549, ext.
 154) or the Bookkeeper (847-359-1936, ext.
 512).
 The following are helpful payroll resources: